Caskol/MyCode/README.md

 # MyCode
-Simple source code plagiarism checker written with ANTLR4 and LiteDB NoSQL database.
+Simple source code plagiarism checker written on C# with ANTLR4 and LiteDB NoSQL database.
 Was written as a bachelor's graduate work.

-There is no plans to continue support this product.
+Supports C, C#, C++, Python 3, Java and Pascal languages.
+Contains local database for saving non-plagiarized source code.